-Me specifically, I work really good in maybe two or three hour chunks at a time.
+Me specifically, I work really well in maybe two or three-hour chunks at a time.
 I can't really work past two or three hours because my attention starts wandering and I really want to take a break, that's really it.
 And if you try to push it too hard, and you try to keep working and not taking a break, you end up just getting bad work done.
-So your best work is going to be done in peak state.
-And what I've found that works really well is working in 25 minute chunks with 5 or 10 minute breaks in between and 2 or 3 hours at a time with a nice hour long break in between that.
-Usually it's for a meal or something like that, or to go do something, and recreate, and exercise.
+So your best work is going to be done in a peak state.
+And what I've found that works really well is working in 25-minute chunks with 5 or 10-minute breaks in between and 2 or 3 hours at a time with a nice hour-long break in between that.
+Usually, it's for a meal or something like that, or to go do something, and recreate, and exercise.

 Okay?
 Don't forget about that, everything goes along with that.
 Exercise every single day for at least 30 minutes.
 Cardiovascular exercise is great for you, like running, jogging, bicycle, riding CalAesthetics, whatever it happens to be.
 And you need to eat well and drink lots of water because this is going to help you do really good work.
 Okay?
 So keep that in mind.